markwomack/robotics/robot_mark_ii/DESIGN.md

 ## Components

 These are the major components that make up Beatrice.
-This list does not have incidentals like protoboards, sockets, pins, and wires.
+This list does not have incidentals like protoboards, sockets, pins, spacers, connectors, and wires.
+A wiring diagram is be provided, but how the components and wiring is arranged is left as an exercise to the reader.

 - [Teensy 3.5 microcontroller](https://www.pjrc.com/store/teensy35.html)
 - [Pololu Qik 2s9V1 motor controller](https://www.pololu.com/product/1110)